anufrievroman/limms-website/content/english/host-professors.md

 draft: false
 ---

-Researchers and students at LIMMS are hosted in the following laboratories:
+LIMMS combines the expertise of French and Japanese scientists in order to explore new scientific domains related to micro- and nanotechnologies.
+Researchers who are recruited by LIMMS are hosted in the following Japanese research groups affiliated to LIMMS:

 {{< accordion "Hirakawa Lab - Quantum semiconductor Electronics" >}}